millejoh/emacs-ipython-notebook/doc/source/index.rst

   help, help browser and code completion are available in these buffers. [#]_
 * Jump to definition (go to the definition by hitting ``M-.`` over an object).
+* Execute code from an org-mode source block in a running kernel.

 Other notebook features: